 The City of Providence has been monitoring its energy consumption as part of its fiscal and environmental agenda since 2010.
 The Providence Municipal Energy Report presents the City's energy data publicly to showcase this work and increase transparency and accountability.
 It also highlights the City's leadership in making investments in energy efficiency and renewable energy over the past several years.
 For example, Providence's LED streetlight retrofit was recognized by the Rhode Island Office of Energy Resources (RIOER) in 2017 with their Lead by Example Award for municipalities making significant contributions toward the promotion and implementation of comprehensive clean energy measures.
-The City was recognized again with this award in 2019 for its part in the development and hosting of the 23.1 MW Gold Medal Farm solar array in Cranston, RI.
+The City was recognized again with this award in 2020 for its Electric Vehicle charging station project at the Public Safety Garage.